Drive Firmware Security - Overview

 Modern storage drives generally secure their firmware with encryption, and often cryptographic signing too for validating authenticity.
 Firmware is usually secured with these protections not only through the standard update process (e.g. firmware sent through the ATA DOWNLOAD MICROCODE command), but also at rest when stored in the drive.
 When the bootloader loads firmware as detailed in section Boot Process, the bootloader will first decrypt the firmware and verify some type of signature or checksum before executing it, providing protection intended to be analogous to UEFI Secure Boot found in personal computers.

 Additionally VUCs for accessing sensitive drive functionality will generally be locked by default during normal drive operation, drive firmware will usually implement some type of authentication flow to gain access to these commands.
-This authentication is usually implemented as a challenge-response scheme using cryptography, some subset of unrestricted VUCs are first used to read challenge data from the drive, which is then encrypted or signed with a specific hardcoded key, and then sent back to the drive.
-If the drive validates the encryption or signature is valid, those restricted VUCs are then unlocked.
+This authentication is usually implemented as a challenge-response scheme: some subset of unrestricted VUCs are first used to read challenge data from the drive, which the tool then uses to compute a response sent back to the drive, and the restricted VUCs are unlocked only if the drive validates that response.
+Depending on the design this can use symmetric cryptography, where the drive and tool share a secret key, or asymmetric cryptography, where the tool signs the challenge with a private key that the drive verifies against a stored public key.